aerogo/certificate/README.md

 makecert -host local.example.com,localhost,127.0.0.1
 ```

+## Output

-This will create 4 files in the current directory:
+The tool will create 4 files in the current directory:

 * **root.crt** (import this as a trusted authority into your browser)
 * **root.key**